Elizabeth of York: Relationship with Henry Tudor

 Despite their marriage being a political arrangement, records indicate both partners appear to have slowly fallen in love with each other.
 Thomas Penn, in his biography of Henry VII writes that "[t]hough founded on pragmatism, Henry and Elizabeth's marriage had nevertheless blossomed throughout the uncertainty and upheaval of the previous eighteen years.
 This was a marriage of 'faithful love', of mutual attraction, affection and respect, from which the king seems to have drawn great strength."

-Henry understood the importance of pageantry to the establishment of a new dynasty.
-To distinguish himself as more secure in his reign than his predecessors, he valued demonstrating his wealth to foreign ambassadors of France and Spain.
-Elizabeth, who had been living and learning at her father's court until his death, contributed her knowledge of royal court etiquette.
-Elizabeth and her mother-in-law would shape the court's outward appearance, as Henry had not seen England since he was fourteen years old.

 In order to maintain stability and peace after ending a civil war that had lasted 32 years, the new Tudor dynasty needed to put an end to the quarrelling Yorkist and Lancastrian families.
 Elizabeth's sisters, Cecily and Anne of York, and her cousin, Margaret Pole, were married to Lancastrian men who were loyal to Henry.
-Similar strategies had been used before by Richard III of England, though in that case the Titulus Regius had marred the status of Elizabeth and all of her sisters as illegitimate, and Richard had no intention of making it difficult for the two sides of the conflict to return to factionalism when two were married into one- his actions showed he was more interested in loyalty and eliminating rival claims by wedding them off to the inconsequential.
+Similar strategies had been used before by Richard III of England, though in that case the Titulus Regius had marred the status of Elizabeth and all of her sisters as illegitimate, and Richard had no intention of making it difficult for the two sides of the conflict to return to factionalism when two were married into one – his actions showed he was more interested in loyalty and eliminating rival claims by wedding them off to the inconsequential.
 Richard did this directly to Elizabeth's sister, Cecily, by wedding her to Richard Scrope.
 Elizabeth, therefore, had a motive to see to the successful welfare of her female relatives, but by no means could she foresee whether it would guarantee peace at last.